vmware-tanzu/community-edition/docs/site/content/docs/assets/package-installation.md

 ## Installing a Package

-This section walks you through installing the [cert-manager](https://cert-manager.io/docs/) package in your cluster as an example of package installation.
+This section walks you through installing the cert-manager package in your cluster as an example of package installation.

+{{% include "/docs/assets/cert-manager-desc.md" %}}

 For detailed instruction on package management, see [Work with Packages](../package-management).

 ### Prerequisites